 phpVirtualBox requires a dedicated user account to manage the VirtualBox.
 For that, you need to create a service account.

 To create a service account called vbox and add the user to the vboxusers group.
-By running the commands below and running the second line to create a new password.
+Run the commands below and the second line to create a new password.

 sudo useradd -m vbox -G vboxusers